greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 	* SCOTUS granted cert.

 * **Issue**
-	* Can the death penalty be imposed for crimes that did not result in death and that were not intended to result in death?
+	* Under the 8th amendment, can the death penalty be imposed for crimes that did not result in death and that were not intended to result in death?

 * **Reasoning**
 	* *Furman* says that 8th amdmt is based on the principle that punishment should be proportional to the crime.